email: info@pilgrimroutes.com tel: (44)(0)1242 254353

 Probably the most famous Christian pilgrimage route of all is the medieval route to Santiago de Compostela in northern Spain, alleged burial place of St. James, brother of John the Evangelist and one of Christ's twelve apostles.
 Pilgrimages began in the 10th century AD and by the 15th century tens of thousands of pilgrims were making the journey from all over Europe.
 There were four principal routes across France leading into Spain – all converged to follow this last route into Santiago de Compostela.

-7 nights accommodation with breakfast in a mixture of hotels – two star for 6 nights, 1 night in 1 star (in Palas de Rei).
+6 nights accommodation with breakfast in a mixture of 2 & 3 star family run hotels.
 All rooms with private bathroom, 5 dinners (no dinners in Santiago)

 Transport of luggage between stops.